 Is it safe to use public transport?

-Public transport is like any other public space and, in an effort to protect the health and wellbeing of our customers, Queensland Rail encourages customers to continue to follow the latest advice from Queensland Health.
-This includes:
+Public transport is an essential service, and in an effort to protect the health and wellbeing of our customers and employees, Queensland Rail encourages customers to continue to follow the latest advice from Queensland Health.

 - Stay home if you are unwell.